Untold stories & official histories of WW1

 Online story collection

 The online story collection opened in March 2011.
-At the website, anyone can add their objects to the collection together with their stories.
-More information about how to add something to the collection can be found on the http://www.europeana1914-1918.eu/en/contributor page.
-The objects that are submitted will be checked by the project team and then made available through Europeana.
+At the website, anyone could add their objects to the collection together with their stories.
+The objects that were submitted were checked by the project team and then made available through Europeana.